-We are not far from the ruins of Luni, in the upper valley of river Mignone.
-We are in the middle of nowhere.
-We are where most of us would like to be once in a while.
-No computers.
-No portable phones.
-No shouting people.
-No bosses to tel
+We are in the upper valley of river Mignone, in the middle of nowhere where most of us would like to be once in a while.
+No computers, portable phones, shouting people.
+Nobody, except nature.

-Trekking boots would be perfect but the river suggests waders or, at least, hip boots, often necessary to cross some deep water passages.
+Trekking boots would be perfect but the river suggests waders or hip boots, often necessary to cross some deep water passages.

-This is not light and delicate fishing.
+This is not light and delicate flyfishing.
 The leader is some 2mt long, ending with a 0.20mm tippet.
 The best rod is an 8,5” or 9” equipped with a #6 or #7 flyline.

 The fly is the imitation of a terrestrial, hook #8 or even #6.
 A hopper would be perfect.
 Or a small mouse.

 A caterpillar.
 A wasp.
 Any would fit.
 Small poppers also give good results.